 Cascade Lakes Scenic Byway: Pull Off For a Central Oregon Adventure

-The Cascade Lakes Scenic byway is one of the prettiest drives in the U.S. (hence the “scenic” designation.)
-But it might be the most recreationally rich road you’ll ever drive too.
+The Cascade Lakes Scenic byway is one of the prettiest drives in the U.S. But it might be the most recreationally rich road you’ll ever drive too.
 From Bend southwest to the Highway 58 junction, the Oregon Route 372 cuts through 66 miles unique volcanic formations and geological beauty that offers everything that makes Central Oregon an outdoor lover’s paradise.
 Bring a camera along with a canoe, kayak, road bike, mountain bike, fishing gear, hiking shoes, skis, snowshoes, snowboards and camping equipment.
 This is a road you’ll want to pull off for adventure along the way.
 The byway starts out as Century Drive in Bend, and even before you leave the city limits, you’ll find trailheads just off the road.
 From small, dirt parking areas, you can explore hundreds of miles of Central Oregon mountain bike trails that are gaining traction as some of the best in the country.
+Mt.
+Bachelor even has its own downhill park that’s open during the summer.

 A little further up the road you can hang a left and drive about five miles to the trailhead for Benham Falls, Dillon Falls and Lava Island along the Deschutes River trail.
 Continue up the byway and you’ll find winter sno-parks turned summer playgrounds.
 The Wanoga Sno-park is becoming a popular parking area for mountain bikers thanks to a growing trail system on that side of the byway that includes such routes as “Tiddlywinks” and “Funner.”
 There’s a kids BMX pump track there as well.

-Get your camera ready as you head farther up the road and round a corner where you’re greeted with a majestic view of Mt.
-Bachelor.
-The largest ski area in the Pacific Northwest is now a true four-season resort with the addition of a downhill mountain bike park to a summer slate already filled with lift-served hiking, disc golf and sunset dinners at the mid-mountain lodge that takes sightseers up to 7,700 feet.
+Mt.
+Bachelor the 6th largest ski area in North America is now a true four-season resort with the addition of a downhill mountain bike park to a summer slate already filled with lift-served hiking, disc golf and sunset dinners at the mid-mountain lodge that takes sightseers up to 7,700 feet.
 The views of the Cascades from there are brilliant.

 Up next, about 28 miles from Bend is the turnoff for Sparks Lake, the first of the high alpine lakes along the byway and a hugely popular spot for non-motorized water sports, especially stand up paddling.
 (Even Outside Magazine says so.)
 It’s a Central Oregon postcard in itself, sitting in the shadows of Mt.
 Bachelor, Broken Top and the 10,358-foot South Sister.
 The Green Lakes Trail parking area is across the byway from Sparks Lake.
 This popular trail can be done by itself or you can use it to access the lengthy trail that summits South Sister.
 Hiking, fishing and secluded, walk-in camping awaits at nearby Todd and Devil’s Lake as well.